-In this section, we present our parallelization of NSM.
+In this section, we present our parallelization of the NSM.
 In Section 4.1, we first present a straightforward parallelization, called Direct PNSM.
 Thereafter, in Section 4.2, we present a refined version of the Direct PNSM, the Refined PNSM.
 Direct and Refined PNSM both have parameters that can be tuned to control the optimism, as described in Section 4.3.
+Both methods are exact parallelizations of the NSM, i.e., no additional error in the solution is introduced.